bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/InputModuleStructure1.png
   :scale: 80 %

-It performs the transformation of the streams incoming from TCP into T-streams.
+It performs the transformation of the streams incoming via TCP into T-streams.
 T-streams are persistent streams designed for exactly-once processing (so they include a transactional producer, a consumer and a subscriber).
 Find more information about T-streams at `the site <http://t-streams.com>`_ .

 In the diagram below you can see the illustrated data flow for the input module.